STOmics/cs-benchmark/README.md

-# A Large-Scale Multimodal Annotated Dataset for Cell Segmentation with Benchmarking of Universal Models
+# CellBinDB: A Large-Scale Multimodal Annotated Dataset for Cell Segmentation with Benchmarking of Universal Models

 ## Introduction